albar965/littlenavmap-manual/src/en/START.rst

 See also in the menu ``Help`` -> :doc:`TUTORIALS` if you're new to *Little Navmap*.

-See here :doc:`TUTORIALPERF` for an tutorial which shows how to create your own aircarft performance files or download one here:
+See here :doc:`TUTORIALPERF` for an tutorial which shows how to create your own aircraft performance files or download one here:
 `Little Navmap Downloads - Aircraft Performance <https://www.littlenavmap.org/downloads/Aircraft%20Performance/>`__.